Getting their lives back: Culpeper Drug Court participants start strong

 She said, “You have done really well—33 days substance-free.”

-Applause from the galley.
-The team granted him permission to go on a few-day vacation at a local ski resort with his daughter.
+Applause from the gallery.
+The team granted him permission to go on a few-days vacation at a local ski resort with his daughter.

 “You are close to going on to phase two as well,” Whitlock said of the 14-month program.